aunnuhcodes/aunnuhcodes/README.md

 # Welcome to my page!
 - 👋 Hi, I’m @aunnuhcodes
-- 👀 I’m interested in machine learning, AI, video games, programming, data analysis and illustration
+- 👀 I’m interested in the developing world of AI, machine learning, and advancing my data analyis skills
-- 🌱 I’m currently working on advanced SQL and some small projects!
+- 🌱 I’m currently working on some small projects centered around AI and LLMs.
-- 💞️ I’m looking to collaborate on anything!
-I'm open to any ideas.
 - 📫 How to reach me -> @aunnuhcodes on twitter

 ## **Data Analysis**